 The season to be jolly and spread festive cheer instead of exotic sexual diseases is apparently upon us, so I thought I would review the staple of the season – the music.
 The good thing about Christmas is that it puts me into a more appropriate mood – one of pure hatred.

-That’s right I don’t like Christmas, which should come as no surprise as I’m pretty misanthropic at the best of times, but when it comes to this time of year it boils over to levels that even bloody Joseph Stalin couldn’t rival.
-It’s an empty shallow capitalist holiday that has sucked all the true meaning of the occasion out and what we are left with is long queues, ramped up prices and everyone walking around pretending they are happy.
-I could certainly shop online but then I would feel like they had won, plus going outside prevents the state from declaring me legally dead.
-Yes I defiantly am the Grinch in the flesh, and in case you’re thinking that I’m going to start this review like Scrooge but by the end I’ll be George Bailey at the end of it’s a Wonderful Life then you are sadly mistaken and may want to leave now before I offend you and the rest of the boy scouts.
+That’s right, I don’t like Christmas.
+This should come as no surprise as I’m pretty misanthropic at the best of times; but when it comes to this time of year my misanthropy boils over to levels that even bloody Joseph Stalin couldn’t rival.
+It’s an empty shallow capitalist holiday that has sucked all the true meaning of the occasion out and what we are left with is long queues, ramped up prices, and everyone walking around pretending they are happy.
+I could certainly shop online but then I would feel like they had won; plus going outside prevents the state from declaring me legally dead.
+Yes, I am the Grinch in the flesh: but in case you’re thinking that I’m going to start this review like Scrooge but by the end I’ll be George Bailey at the end of It’s a Wonderful Life, then you are sadly mistaken and may want to leave now before I offend you and the rest of the boy scouts.

 Christmas songs are for the most part bad, so I have searched internet for songs that fail so badly they as well be in charge of our fucking economy.
 And here are the ten arguably worst Christmas songs to disgrace this planet.